Airmen prepare cargo for transport in support of AFCENT exercise

-.S.
-Air Force Senior Airman Brianna Ralston, 16th Expeditionary Airlift Squadron loadmaster, guides a K-loader carrying cargo toward a C-17 Globemaster III aircraft in support of a readiness exercise within the U.S. Central Command area of responsibility, Jan.
+U.S. Airmen assigned to the 379th Expeditionary Aerial Port Squadron load cargo onto a C-17 Globemaster III aircraft in support of a readiness exercise within the U.S. Central Command area of responsibility, Jan.
 21, 2026.
-The exercise was designed to strengthen 9th Air Force’s ability to disperse combat airpower throughout the CENTCOM AOR, adding strategic ambiguity to adversary decision-making.
+The exercise spanned across the CENTCOM AOR, elevating readiness with realistic scenarios that tested dispersed operations, rapid deployment of aircraft, and positive control over a large area.
 (U.S. Air Force photo by Senior Airman Joseph Garcia)

 |Date Taken: